Frequently Asked Questions

 A. To determine current ownership of property please try GIS Online.
 The information available here is the most current.

 Q. Where and when do I file a tax return on my business personal property?

-A. Filing of forms 103 and 104 are required by May 15th of each year and are filed with the Township Trustee in the township in which the property is located.
+A. Filing of forms 103 and 104 are required by May 15th of each year and need to be mailed to

 Q. Is there any way I can reduce my taxes?

-A. Yes.
-There are a number of credits and exemptions available to qualifying taxpayers.
+A. number of credits and exemptions are available to qualifying taxpayers.
 Your County Auditor can provide you with information and assist you in determining whether or not you qualify.

 Q. What are Sales Disclosures and how are they used?

 A. A sales disclosure is a form that is completed for all property transfers and must be filed when the transfer is recorded.
-Sales Disclosures must be filed with the County Auditor even if no money changed hands.
-The intent of the sales disclosure is to provide a base of information that will be utilized by the State, County and Township Trustee to identify how much each property was transferred for.
+Sales Disclosures must be filed even if no money changed hands.
+The intent of the sales disclosure is to provide a base of information that will be utilized by the State and County to identify how much each property was transferred for.
 Sales disclosures were classified as "public information" beginning January 2000 and made available on the State website.

 Q. When and where do I pay my property taxes?